BrainLesion/BraTS/CONTRIBUTING.md

 - Install dependencies by running: `poetry install`

 **Requirements:**
 - Our project follows the [black code style](https://github.com/psf/black).
-Make sure your code is formatted correctly.
+Make sure your code is formatted accordingly.
 - Please add _meaningful_ docstring for your functions and annotate types
 - Please add _meaningful_ tests for your contribution in `/tests` and make sure _all_ tests are passing by running `python -m pytest`

-Once done, create a Pull Request to integrate the code in to our project!
+Once done, create a Pull Request to integrate the code into our project!